bitfiber/rx/README.md

 ### `@function emitter<T>`

 <a id="id-emitter-fn"></a>
-Creates and returns a new `Emitter` instance in a convenient way.
+Creates and returns a new `Emitter` instance in a convenient way that provides functionality to create streams, handle subscriptions, emit values to subscribers, and integrate with other reactive sources such as emitters, states, subjects, observables.

 You can optionally provide an `onInit` callback that will be invoked just before the emitter's initialization, allowing you to perform setup tasks or configure the emitter